Welcome on my website!

 I already referred to the phenomenon of being embedded, the fact that we are always fully embedded in the life that surrounds us.
 This plays a central role in all my writing.
 The wave cannot exist without the ocean.
 And the ocean cannot exist without the matrix of Mother Earth.
 And so on.
 Or more mechanically expressed, this website is nothing without the Internet.
 But there is also a more organic side to this, because my website is really nothing without you, my visitors!

-This experience of reality – which I believe once was expressed spiritually (and later also religiously) through feminine imagery – has inspired me from 2007 to 2013 to bring my research in various fields together in a Dutch book about ´The survival and Revival of the Goddess Heritage’.
+This experience of reality – which I believe once was expressed spiritually (and later also religiously) through feminine imagery – has inspired me from 2007 to 2013 to bring my research in various fields together in a Dutch book about The Survival and Revival of the Goddess Heritage.
 In 2017 I finished an English translation.
-More about it can be read elsewhere on this website.
+More about this book can be read elsewhere on this website.
+Since 2019 I have been involved in writing a second book (both in Dutch and English), entitled The Whole Story.
+More information about this book

-Besides this, for a good few years now I am writing (English) blogs on Leiden Law Blog, the blog site of Leiden Law School.
+Besides this, from 2012 until the end of 2019 I have been writing (English) blogs on Leiden Law Blog, the blog site of Leiden Law School.
 On this website you can read them as well.

 Behind the text in the header you see a painting by me that was inspired by a dolmen on Achill Island, a peninsula on the west coast of Ireland.